-Bland-Name Product: Football Manager includes a lot of leagues and cups around the world, but a more believable amount of licenses, so there're competitions like Champions Cup instead of the UEFA Champions League.
+Bland-Name Product: Football Manager includes a lot of leagues and cups around the world, but a more believable amount of licenses, so there're competitions like the European Champions Cup instead of the UEFA Champions League.

 Competitive Multiplayer: Any number of players can join in at any time, either on the same computer or on a network game.